 All your life, you’ve seen advertisements for luxurious goods that make you think, “One day…”.
 If that day is now, detach yourself from the desires you had when you didn’t have a pot to piss in.
 Ask yourself: “What will a Mercedes do for me that a BMW won’t?”
 Then, “Will a BMW change my life more significantly than an Audi?”
 Boom!
 You’ve got yourself a solid German automobile—and an ability to sock away some of your hard-earned cash.
-(In the market?
-Check out one of these 14 Sports Cars to Buy Now.)

 There’s a “The More You Know” PSA on TV that spells out how much you could save over a year if you brew your coffee at home instead of making a Starbucks run every time you need a pick-me-up.
 They have the math right, but they’re not looking at the bigger picture.
 Specifically, how having your favorite beverage makes you feel.
 Above, we talked about budgeting and reining in unnecessary expenses.
 That’s important!
 But if ordering a $4 latte makes your day better, do it.

 Unless you have a job in finance, you can’t exert much influence on the markets.
 So why waste you time glued to the indexes or watching Jim Cramer jump up and down like a meth-addled hobgoblin?
 Instead, focus on what you can control: Putting money in a broadly diversified, low-cost portfolio—and not dipping into that money.
-It’s one of the 6 Money Moves to Make Now!

 Recent research showed that one-percenters spend 30% less of their money on dining in restaurants and saved 30% more of it for retirement.
 Kit out your kitchen with these 25 Foods That’ll Keep You Young Forever.

 Although reading novels might have interesting effects on the way you think, reading non-fiction can have a marked effect on how you operate.
 The key is to remember the quotes, insights and ideas you just absorbed.
-Click here for a full explanation of how Ryan Holiday, author of The Obstacle is the Way, and Robert Green, author of The 48 Laws of Power, suggest you should organize and retain information.
-And try these 13 Tips for a Sharper Brain!
+If you want to retain information quickly, read the Ultimate Guide to Speed-Reading A Book.

 No doubt you’ve heard of Tim Ferris’ book The 4-Hour Workweek.
 In it, Ferris argues that reading and answering emails hampers productivity.
 To minimize distractions, Ferris recommends checking email twice a day: at 11am and 4pm, or after you’ve completed at least one critical item in your to-do list, then once more before the end of your workday.